 “Mass Incarceration: What is the Story?”
-Invited talk at the RADLab Digital Storytelling pilot program, hosted by popUPjustice, June 13, 2018.
+Invited talk at the RADLab Digital Storytelling pilot program, hosted by popUPjustice, Washington state, June 13, 2018.

 "Rhetoric, Violence, and Assemblages of Terror: Mapping the Terror Wars from Standing Rock to Raqqa."
 Invited Talk at University of Utah's Department of Communication Studies Research Campus Wide Research Symposium, November 9, 2017.

 “The Dawn of Humanitarian Weapons: Discourses about A Kinder, Friendlier Killing Machine.”
 Invited talk at the British International Studies Association’s Contemporary Research on International Political Theory group Bodies of War: From Drone Pilots to Lone Wolves symposium, University of Lancaster, United Kingdom, November 2016.

 "Islamophobia, American Politics, and U.S. Understandings of the Arab World."
 Invited Talk at the Aida Refugee Camp outside Bethlehem, Palestine, July 2016.